raul-izquierdo/english/sources/@Repasar/Things to Remember.md

     = IN (ser justo al hacer algo)
     = WHILE (ser justo cuando hace algo)

+intention = to `A murderer has the intention to kill`

 ## Verbs and To

 (verb) [to?] me ...
 Witch of them use "to me" and which don't?